Michael A. Gray, LCSW, MFA

 FREQUENTLY ASKED QUESTIONS

-What type of therapy might be best for me?
+What type of therapy is best for me?

 Does therapy ever end?